 Multiple requests can be initiated in parallel on the same

 The driver can execute requests in parallel or serialize the executions.

 The framework can ask a driver to keep more than one prepared model.
 For

 To avoid a slow first execution that could result in a poor user experience (for example, a first frame stutter), the driver should perform most initializations in the compilation phase.
 Initialization on first execution should be limited to actions that negatively affect system health when performed early, such as reserving large temporary buffers or increasing the clock rate of a device.
 Drivers that can prepare only a limited number of concurrent models might have to do their initialization at first execution.

-In Android 10, in cases where multiple executions with the same prepared model are executed in quick succession, the client may choose to use an execution burst object to communicate between app and driver processes.
+In Android 10 or higher, in cases where multiple executions with the same prepared model are executed in quick succession, the client may choose to use an execution burst object to communicate between app and driver processes.
 For more information, see Burst Executions and Fast Message Queues.